f5devcentral/f5-hybrid-security-architectures/README.md

 ## Overview

-Example hybrid security deployments utilizing F5 Distributed Cloud WAAP in conjunction with the F5 product portfolio.
+Example hybrid security deployments utilizing F5 Distributed Cloud WAAP in conjunction with the F5 product portfolio to deploy and test a FDX Reference Implementation.

 ## Getting Started